HarryPahwa/DetectingRoadLanes/README.md

 ![alt text][image6]
 ![alt text][image7]

+The video results are stored as white.mp4, yellow.mp4, and extra.mp4

 ###2.
 Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen when the lines are perpendicular, the slope would become infinite.
+I have a try/except case to combat that.

-Another shortcoming could be ...
+Another shortcoming could be surrounding lighting effects.
+This can be observed in the challenge video when the pipeline disappears from view.
+I tried combating this by normalizing the image first but wasn't able to execute it properly due to time.
+I will try revisiting this again afterwards.

 ###3.
 Suggest possible improvements to your pipeline